 The following five standards apply to employees’ work use and personal use of social media at any time, when it has a clear and close connection with the department.
-The department will enforce these five standards as and when appropriate:
+The department will enforce these five standards as and when appropriate.
+Staff should:

-1.3.1 Always follow relevant department policies including the Code of Conduct.
+1.4.1 always follow relevant department policies including the Code of Conduct

-1.3.2 Do not act unlawfully (such as breaching copyright) when using social media.
+1.4.2 not act unlawfully (such as breaching copyright) when using social media

-1.3.3 Make sure your personal online activities do not interfere with the performance of your job.
+1.4.3 make sure their personal online activities do not interfere with the performance of their job

-1.3.4 Be clear that your personal views are yours, and not necessarily the views of the department.
+1.4.4 be clear that their personal views are theirs, and not necessarily the views of the department

 - 2.Audience and applicability

-The terms and conditions contained in this policy document apply to all department employees including staff in schools and TAFE, Adult Migrant English Service (AMES) employees, and all casual, temporary and contract staff.
+The terms and conditions contained in this policy document apply to all department employees including staff in schools as well as all casual, temporary and contract staff.